 On various occasions, President Fox has indicated that he expects to have warm and friendly relations with the United States, and he has called for greater cooperation under NAFTA and for a more open border between the countries over time.
 He also indicated that he will be aggressive in defending the interests of Mexicans living abroad and established a Special Office for Mexicans Abroad.
 In 2001, Presidents Fox and Bush met in mid-February in Mexico, in mid-April in Canada, in early May in the United States, in early September in the United States on an official state visit, and in early October in the United States when President Fox expressed solidarity with the United States following the terrorist attacks.
-In 2002, the Presidents met on March 22 in Monterrey, Mexico, following the U.N. conference on development.
+In 2002, the Presidents met on March 22 in Monterrey, Mexico, following the U.N. conference on development, and on October 26 in Los Cabos, Mexico, at the Asia-Pacific Economic Cooperation (APEC) summit.
 The leaders have been discussing trade, migration, drug trafficking, and other issues.
-On April 9, 2002, the Mexican Senate denied President Fox permission to travel to the United States and Canada for business-related meetings, apparently because of concerns that President Fox is traveling excessively and that concrete results, especially a migration agreement, have been lacking.